PeroHub/neat-starter/src/posts/a-complete-beginner-guide-to-react-router.md

 ---
 # Introduction

-Routing is the ability to move between different parts of an application when a user enters a URL or clicks an element (link, button, icon etc) within the application.
+Routing hhhhh is the ability to move between different parts of an application when a user enters a URL or clicks an element (link, button, icon etc) within the application.

 > React Router is a standard library for routing in React.